 -Graduate School of Global Business

 -Graduate School of Science and Technology, International Program in Architecture and Urban Design

-Most classes at Meiji University are conducted in Japanese and exchange students are generally required to have a certain level of Japanese language proficiency.
-However, those apply for the English Track of the school of Global Japanese Studies do not require a high-level of Japanese language skills.
+Most classes at Meiji University are conducted in Japanese, and exchange students are generally required to have a certain level of Japanese language proficiency.
+However, those applying for the English Track of the school of Global Japanese Studies do not require a high level of Japanese language skills.